withastro/docs/src/pages/en/core-concepts/astro-pages.md

 ## Custom 404 Error Page

-For a custom 404 error page, you can create a `404.astro` file in `/src/pages`.
+For a custom 404 error page, you can create a `404.astro` or `404.md` file in `/src/pages`.
 This will build to a `404.html` page.
 Most [deploy services](/en/guides/deploy/) will find and use it.

+> NOTE: The custom 404 error page won't work in your dev environment, but you can access it directly (e.g. at `/404`).